-Scott Dunn guest and blogger Curious Pixie, took her family on the iconic Florida vacation over Easter and here she writes about her adventures and top tips…
+Scott Dunn guest and blogger The Curious Pixie, took her family an the iconic Florida holiday over Easter and here she writes about her adventures and top tips…

 It’s only been a week since I left the Sunshine State, but boy does it feel like longer.
 I have so much to say and took so many photos.
 So, put the kettle on and settle down…

 Preparation for this trip took two guises.
 Excitement first took over as we couldn’t wait to tell the girls we were going to the happiest place on the planet.
 We did however make the decision to tell them only the night before.
 Mainly to save our ears from hearing ‘is it time to go yet?’ on loop.
 The master plan led to an extreme case of happy hysteria, which inevitably meant no sleep that night.
 Neatly leading me to my first top tip…

 Top Tip 1: Last minute holiday revelation + no sleep at night = sleeping children on a 8.5hr flight – BINGO!